IBM/mas-tas-appconnect-flows/README.md

   - Navigate to Integration -> Enterprise Services and click on the blue plus button at the top of the page
   - For Asset
-    1. Under the System name fill in PLUSTMXASSETInterface and in the Description fill in "ASSETS"
+    1. Under the System name fill in PLUSIMXASSETInterface and in the Description fill in "ASSETS"
     2. Select 'MXASSET' under Object Structure which will populate the Object Structure Sub-Records table
     3. Click 'Save Enterprise Service' on the left under Common Actions
   - For Location
-    1. Under the System name fill in PLUSTMXOPERLOCInterface and in the Description fill in "OPERATION LOCATION"
+    1. Under the System name fill in PLUSIMXOPERLOCInterface and in the Description fill in "OPERATION LOCATION"
     2. Select 'MXOPERLOC' under Object Structure which will populate the Object Structure Sub-Records table
     3. Click 'Save Enterprise Service' on the left under Common Actions
   - For Person
-    1. Under the System name fill in PLUSTMXPERSONInterface and in the Description fill in "PERSON"
+    1. Under the System name fill in PLUSIMXPERSONInterface and in the Description fill in "PERSON"
     2. Select 'MXPERSON' under Object Structure which will populate the Object Structure Sub-Records table
     3. Click 'Save Enterprise Service' on the left under Common Actions